imagej/pyimagej/doc/Headless.md

 ## Running ImageJ macros headlessly

 There are many reasons why you might want to run ImageJ/PyImageJ headlessly, especially if you are developing programs using Apple MacOS.
 Since headless mode does not make use of `WindowManager`, running ImageJ macros headlessly requires you to manually point PyImageJ to open images in order to run properly.
-Here we describe a simple working script that loads a .tif stack time series and performs simple macro commands in headless mode.
+Here we describe a working script that loads a .tif stack time series and performs simple macro commands in headless mode.

 ### **Using ImageJ macros with PyImageJ in headless mode - example**